Customs regulations for travellers to Ireland

 Security checks on travellers

-Customs officers in Ireland are allowed carry out selective checks on all travellers at all points of entry to Ireland (air and sea).
+Customs officers are allowed carry out selective checks on all travellers at all points of entry to Ireland (air and sea).
 These checks are to ensure that you are not carrying prohibited or restricted goods, and to combat smuggling.

 Travelling to Ireland from the EU